644 Narrow Atmega644 Arduino Compatible Board

 The Nano is a fantastic board that lets you test your project on a breadboard, but many Arduino projects are consuming more and more resources, particularly if you would like to use an OLED or TFT display.
 Flash and RAM resources are likely to miss.

-The first solution that comes to the mind nowadays is to use a 32 bits board.
-Unfortunately this is not such a good solution and one should not consider only their raw specifications.
+The first solution that comes to mind nowadays is to use a 32 bits board.
+Unfortunately, this is not such a good solution and one should not consider only their raw specifications.

 The 32 bits board (like the “Blue Pill”) challenge – More processing power but also more resources needed

-These boards have a higher clock frequency, 32 bits buses and more flash and RAM (but no EEPROM).
-In theory this provides a processing powered multiplied by 5 to 10 as compared to an Atmega328.
+These boards have a higher clock frequency, 32 bits buses, and more flash and RAM (but no EEPROM).
+In theory, this provides processing powered multiplied by 5 to 10 as compared to an Atmega328.
 But experience shows that the compiled code is also much heavier.
 Hence: a sketch that could download to an Atmega328 with 32 Kb of flash won’t fit in a 64 Kb board like the Blue Pill (STM32F103)!

 The best Arduino core for STM32 used to be provided by STM32duino.com.
 This website was also the best source of information for developers.
 But it closed this summer 2019.
 It has become quite difficult to program on STM32 in the Arduino environment due to a terrible lack of programming references.